 (2) Breathe rhythmically until the rhythm is perfectly established.

-the Seven Vital Centers, in turn, as follows, using the mental picture
+(4) Then (breathing rhythmically) send the current of prana to the Seven Vital Centers, in turn, as follows, using the mental picture as in previous exercises:

 (a) To the forehead.

 (d) To the Solar Plexus.

 (e) To the Sacral Region (lower part of the spine).